-14 CLASSIFICATION OF EMPLOYEES
+13 CLASSIFICATION OF EMPLOYEES

-14.1 LABOUR BROKER
+13.1 LABOUR BROKER

-Labour broker and employee definition in Paragraph 1 of the Fourth Schedule Paragraph 2(5) of the Fourth Schedule

-- The provision or procurement of workers as opposed to the provision of service is of importance. - Typically, a labour broker arrangement will involve three parties, namely the client, the labour broker and the worker(s).
+Reference to the Act Labour broker and employee definition in Paragraph 1 of the Fourth Schedule Paragraph 2(5) of the Fourth Schedule Meaning • The provision or procurement of workers as opposed to the provision of service is of importance.
+Client Typically, a labour broker arrangement will involve three parties, namely the client, the labour broker and the worker(s).
+The person who specifies the workers required.
+GUIDE FOR EMPLOYERS IN Page 24 of 44